 Area: 213,000 m²

-Products: Engines, balance shafts, integrated valve gear modules, engine blocks, cylinder heads, crankshafts, connecting rods
+Products: Gasoline engines, balance shafts, integrated valve gear modules

-The Chemnitz engine plant supplies engines to the Volkswagen Group's vehicle plants.
-In addition to modern, low-consumption direct injection gasoline engines (TSI) in series EA 111 and EA 211, the Chemnitz plant also manufactures engine components such as balance shafts and integrated valve gear modules.
-Since 1988, almost 15 million Volkswagen engines have been produced here.
-In 2016, the plant produced some 770,000 engines and 935,000 components.
+The Chemnitz engine plant supplies engines to the Volkswagen Group’s vehicle plants.
+In addition to modern, low-consumption direct injection gasoline engines (TSI), the Chemnitz plant also manufactures engine components such as balance shafts and integrated valve gear modules.
+Since 1988, more than 16 million Volkswagen engines have been produced here.
+In 2016, the plant produced some 800,000 engines and 860,000 components.

 The integration of environmental protection in all business and decision-making processes is a key element of strategic decisions at Volkswagen Sachsen GmbH.
 Production processes at the plants are continually optimized to ensure that production is as environmentally compatible as possible and to conserve natural resources.
 Efforts focus on the reduction of energy consumption and carbon dioxide emissions at the plants.
 Other key elements are the reduction of production waste and industrial drinking water consumption.